'Forrest Gump' author Winston Groom dies | DW | 18.09.2020

-Vietnam-war era journalist Groom wrote 16 books.
-His "Forrest Gump" bestseller and then the film, starring Tom Hanks, became iconic exposes of the American psyche.
+Vietnam War-era journalist Groom wrote 16 books.
+His "Forrest Gump" bestseller and then the film, starring Tom Hanks, won acclaim as a touching and poignant exploration of the late 20th century in the US.

 Winston Groom has died at the age of 77 in his Alabama home in Fairhope, the town's mayor Karin Wilson posted on social media Friday.
 Groom was most famous for creating "Forrest Gump."
 His novel was made into a six-Oscar winning film starring Tom Hanks in 1994.